mk-fg/notification-thing/README.md

 	#notification #body { font-size: 8px; }
 	#notification #body * { background-color: #d4ded8; }

-For example, to make notification popups have slightly rounded corners (and a compositing wm that supports transparency), one can put this to `~/.config/gtk-3.0/gtk.css`:
+For example, if you have compositing wm that supports transparency, to make notification popups have slightly rounded corners, one can put this to `~/.config/gtk-3.0/gtk.css`:

 	#notification #frame { border-radius: 7px; }